 The BSW practicum consists of 12 semester credits of field practicum divided into three semesters of study for students in their junior -spring semester and senior- fall and spring -years.
-Their senior year consists of 225 hours in the fall and 225 hours in the spring semester, for a total of 550 hours over three semesters.
+Their senior year consists of 225 hours in the fall and 225 hours in the spring semester, for a total of 450 hours during the senior year plus the equivalent of additional hours of in-class practice during the junior year.

 Hours are reported on Monthly Hours Reporting Form (Appendix C).

-In order for the student to get as much from their practicum experience, they will remain in the same agency throughout the three semesters unless there are special circumstances which prohibit this from occurring.
+For the student to get as much from their practicum experience, they will remain in the same agency throughout both the fall and spring semesters unless there are special circumstances which prohibit this from occurring.